ConorBevan/PP3-Star-Wars-Quiz/README.md

 ### Bugs

-At first I didnt have the correct input validation and if you put a lowercase (a,b,c,d) and then put the correct input of (A,B,C,D) it would still co e up as correct.
-So i chnaged ti that you must answer in capitla letters to avoid this from happening.
-Otherwise I have had no other bug issues.
+At first I didnt have the correct input validation and if you put a lowercase (a,b,c,d) it would be wrong cause my while statemnt was strict on having to sumbit capital letters.
+So I chnaged it by adding .lower() so my validation was completed correctly.

 # Deployment